dsiufl/www.dsiufl.org-2016/_workshops/spark.md

 of our notebook to start Spark.
-It is possible to configure Jupyter to start a Spark context for you however be aware that Jupyter and iPython notebooks [are different things](http://blog.jupyter.org/2015/04/15/the-big-split/) and you will find a lot of how-tos on the internet about configuring iPython but none about Jupyter.
+It is possible to configure Jupyter to start a Spark context for you however be aware that Jupyter and iPython notebooks [are different things](http://blog.jupyter.org/2015/04/15/the-big-split/) and you will find a lot of how-tos on the internet about configuring iPython but few about Jupyter.

 1. Download the [Spark_Workshop_Notebook.ipynb](https://raw.githubusercontent.com/dsiufl/Spark-Workshop/master/Spark_Workshop_Notebook.ipynb)
 by right-clicking on that link and choosing "Save as File".
-1. Move the Spark_Workshop_Notebook.ipynb to the Spark Workshop directory you created earlier.
+1. Move the Spark_Workshop_Notebook.ipynb to the Spark Workshop directory on your Desktop you created earlier.
 1. Open a Command Prompt in Windows or Terminal in OS X and change to the Spark Workshop directory.